 At times a student may need to make an appeal to official departmental or university regulations.
 Other times a student may feel that he or she was treated improperly.
 Some of the potential situations that students might find themselves in and instructions on how to attempt to resolve those situations are discussed below.

 The ISU Catalog designates the requirements for baccalaureate degrees in electrical and computer engineering.
-If a student has extraordinary personal or academic reasons to ask for an alteration to the official curriculum, the student should talk to his or her academic adviser about the situation.
+If a student has extraordinary personal or academic reasons to ask for an alteration to the official curriculum, the student should talk to his or her academic advisor about the situation.

 A petition is—by definition—an individual request.
 It is not precedent setting.
 Both the action requested and the reasons are considered when decisions are made.

 Students submitting petitions are encouraged to be complete in responding to the questions asked.
-Petitions must be submitted electronically through one of the advisers in the ECpE Student Services Office.
+Petitions must be submitted electronically through one of the advisors in the ECpE Student Services Office.
 Download the Undergraduate Student Petition from the Undergraduate Forms page.

 When a student has a problem with a faculty or staff member, we encourage students to meet with the individual in an informal setting to try and resolve the problem.
 If a solution is not reached during this informal process, the student can move to a formal process.